jolly-yolk/CECS-225/README.md

 # CECS-225
-The work I did in my Digital Logic and Assembly Pro class Spring 2022
+The work I did in my Digital Logic and Assembly Pro Class Spring 2022